bigdata-i523/hid305/notebook.md

 * 10/02/2017  - Meeting: Attended class meeting for online students.
 Learned about the YAML readme Parser project.
 * 10/09/2017  - Meeting: Attended class meeting for online students.
 It was a short meeting led by a TA.
 * 10/16/2017  - Meeting: Attended class meeting for online students.
 Left the call since nobody (except for another student/TA) showed up
 * 10/23/2017  - Meeting: Attended class meeting for online students.
-Learned to keep git updated via vommand line
+Learned to keep git updated via command line

 # Location